 The intention is to raise awareness and strengthen the sense of responsibility corporations and investment companies feel about the impact of certain activities on the environment, thus leading them to focus on directing more capital toward greener economic activities.
 The Taxonomy should also prevent green washing and lower transaction costs.

 The European Commission with its "Action plan: Financing sustainable growth" released on March 2018.
 The Action Plan encompasses 10 Actions, and the Taxonomy is at the heart of it.

 Yes, but it applies also to foreign market participants selling allegedly sustainable products in Europe, no matter of the location of the investment.
 The Taxonomy also applies to non-EU companies seeking financing through EU institutions.
 The Taxonomy may also be the seed for a worldwide standard for defining what is green and what is not.

 What Taxonomy is and is not?

 A list of economic activities and relevant criteria.

-Flexible to adapt to different investment styles and strategies.
+Flexible in adapting to different investment styles and strategies.

-Based on the latest scientific and industry experience.
+Based on the latest scientific research and industry experience.

 A rating of good or bad companies.